phrafsanjani/phrafsanjani.github.io/library.md

 Aside from that, most of my reading consists of non-fiction and textbooks, including books and papers related to my research and other interests as I discussed in [About Me](/) section.

-Here, I’ve decided to list my favorite books, and I plan to gradually add my reviews (Persian reviews for books I read in Persian, and English reviews for books I read in English).
+Here, I’ve decided to list my favorite books, and I plan to gradually add my reviews.
 You can also check out [my Goodreads account](https://www.goodreads.com/phrafsanjani), where I try to add other books I’ve read.

 I created my first Goodreads account when I was in my early teens,